Beck: Collaborations and contributions

 Beck has contributed three new songs—"Cities", "Touch the People" and "Spiral Staircase"—to the video game Sound Shapes for PlayStation 3, PlayStation 4, and PlayStation Vita.
 Beck collaborated on two songs for Childish Gambino's "Royalty" mixtape in 2012.
 In 2014, Beck collaborated with Sia for the song "Moonquake Lake", which is featured in the soundtrack for the 2014 Annie film.

 In 2015, Beck collaborated with former Fun. frontman Nate Ruess on the single "What This World Is Coming To", which was one of the Grammy-winning artist's many works featured on his debut solo album Grand Romantic released in June 2015.
 He also collaborated with electronic dance music duo The Chemical Brothers on their album Born in the Echoes, providing lead vocals and also credited in writing for the track "Wide Open", released in July.
 In 2016, Beck collaborated with French electronic music band M83, providing vocals for the song "Time Wind" from their album Junk.
 He was also featured on "Tiny Cities" by Flume.
 He also collaborated with Lady Gaga on the song "Dancin' in Circles", from her 2016 album Joanne.

 Also in 2016, during a pre-show for the Grammy Awards, Beck collaborated with the surviving members of the band Nirvana to play Nirvana's rendition of "The Man Who Sold the World" as a tribute to both David Bowie, who had died just 1 month earlier, and Kurt Cobain, the former lead singer of Nirvana.
 Beck and Nirvana teamed up once again in 2020 for a fundraiser event, alongside St. Vincent and Dave Grohl's Daughter Violet Grohl.

 In 2017, Beck appeared in the multiple award-winning film The American Epic Sessions, directed by Bernard MacMahon.
 He recorded "14 Rivers, 14 Floods" backed by a full gospel choir, live onto the first electrical sound recording system from the 1920s.

+In 2019, Beck contributed to Cage The Elephant's song "Night Running" on their album Social Cues.
+He delivered vocals along with Matt Shultz and helped the band to finalise the song.

 In 2021, Beck collaborated with Paul McCartney to make his hit single "Find My Way" on the album McCartney III Imagined.

 In 2023, Beck collaborated with The Chemical Brothers for the second time on the song "Skipping like a Stone".
 This was the fourth single to be released from their album For That Beautiful Feeling.